aquaris-dev/aquaris-dev.github.io/contribute.md

 ### Improve the code

-Since we're an Open Source project, you can help out by submitting a patch either as a pull request to our GitHub [repo/organization](https://github.com/aquaris-dev) for WiP projects (devices etc.) or a patch to the LineageOS [Gerrit](https://review.lineageos.org/#/q/status:open) instance for officially supported projects.
+Since we're an Open Source project, you can help out by submitting a patch either as a pull request to our GitHub [repo/organization](https://github.com/aquaris-dev) for WiP projects (devices, this website etc.) or a patch to the LineageOS [Gerrit](https://review.lineageos.org/#/q/status:open) instance for officially supported projects.

 ### More information